 Chair: Dr Bridget Griffiths, Consultant Rheumatologist, The Newcastle upon Tyne Hospitals NHS Foundation Trust.

-John Mills, Patient & Public Voice
+- Susan Mills, Patient and Public Voice representative

 This Clinical Reference Group (CRG) covers: